 With gift requests from local families and individuals in need, the Christmas list for the Sonoma Valley Holiday Program is longer than ever.
-“The need is huge because of the fires, “ said Constance Grizzell.
+“The need is now “ said Constance Grizzell.
 “People have lost their jobs, their homes, their income.
 It’s time for those who can to step up.”

 The all-volunteer group works closely with the school district and some 15 nonprofit agencies to identify locals in need – low-income families, emancipated youth, the elderly, and those living with homelessness or disability.
 Then the donors step in, with general support, or with funding ($100 or so per person) to adopt a specific family.
 They then receive a family’s Wish List, and can even shop for their gifts.

 It’s that very personal connection to a real person, be it a child or homebound senior, that is the heart of the program.
 “It’s a one-to-one gift,” Grizzell explains.
 Even if it’s only a check, donors are told exactly how their money is spent.
 “It’s not just a nameless, faceless donation.”

 Grizzell has been on the other side.
 As a child, she remembers when firemen came to the house to deliver, over the objections of her very proud mother, gifts and food.
 “I was so excited.”
 That feeling, and the need to respect the often conflicting emotions of adults, is a motivator.